ellcrys/papers/README.md

 #### 5.5.1 Design Goals

 1. **No Server Requirement:** One of the challenges with the git technology is the hosting and maintenance of a server to enable easy transport of contributions between collaborators who may not be within the same network, geography, and timezone.
 To do this effectively, users need to have some technical experience managing and configuring servers and networks.
 Additionally, users who are behind firewalls or do not have a public internet address may be unable to host, serve or access repositories.
 Contributors can choose to collaborate on a single git server administered by an authority which will leave them vulnerable to censorship actions and single point of failure attacks against the authority.
-Flexibility, availability and convenience are also affected as collaborators will need to be online and on their desk to sync up with others.
-An ideal system for enabling collaboration between globally distributed collaborators and organizations should not require collaborators to host their owner servers or depend on trusted entities.
+Flexibility, availability, and convenience are also affected as collaborators will need to be online and on their desk to sync up with others.
+An ideal system for enabling collaboration between globally distributed collaborators and organizations should not require collaborators to host their own servers or depend on trusted entities.
 It should not degrade the convenience offered by centralized code sharing platforms.

 2. **Cheap Service:**
    Centralized code sharing and hosting platforms today allow users to create repositories and contribute to them for free.
 The ability to offer free services to users is an advantage centralized hosting platforms have over a decentralized counterpart.
 They are well-funded, profit-driven entities that operate a business-model optimized to encourage free usage until a user reaches a limitation that forces them to begin to pay monthly rent.
 A decentralized alternative does not have the luxury of investors’ fund paid to all network infrastructure providers as subsidy.
 Every network participant needs to individually cover their cost of operation from network rewards (e.g. inflation and transaction fees).
 If usage is made free, the network will be exposed to spamming attacks that can quickly cripple the network, low security and infrastructure failures due to inadequate incentivization.
 In the end, it is imperative that the network finds a balance between adequately incentivizing network participants and making sure that collaborators access the functionalities of the network cheaply.